 The Title IX Coordinator is very receptive to having a conversation with you about your concerns, but please know that we have trained a number of individuals throughout the University to give you plenty of options and to minimize conflict of interest.
 These trained individuals will often assist with Title IX complaints or cases outside of their normal or daily departments in order to minimize the possibility of bias-related interactions.

 If you have experienced sexual misconduct, the first thing you need to do is take care of yourself.

 • If applicable, go to a safe location as soon as possible

 • Seek immediate medical attention (to address possible injuries, exposure to an STI/STD, or potential pregnancy)

 • Know that resources are available to you

 Choose how you want to proceed.
-We encourage you to contact the Title IX Coordinator or one of the Deputy Coordinators to discuss your options.
+We encourage you to contact the Title IX Coordinator to discuss your options.

-If you wish to have the University investigate and resolve the incident, please contact the appropriate Title IX Coordinator or Deputy Coordinator.
+If you wish to have the University investigate and resolve the incident, please contact the Title IX Coordinator.

 If you wish to have the incident criminally investigated, contact local police in the city where the assault occurred.
-The Title IX Coordinator or Title IX Deputies are available to accompany you when making such reports, if desired.
+The Title IX Coordinator is available to accompany you when making such reports, if desired.

 Some of your options include the following: